labs14-investment-risk-analysis/Data-Science/data/img/presentation.md

  - Interpretability
      - Shapley Values provided by SHAP

- - Model training takes place of AWS
+ - Model training takes place on AWS

 4. Demo the product (share screen) /show code (if needed),

-- Mention data ingestion engine
-- Show images in slide-deck from 2nd Canvas to demonstrate modeling and interpretability output
-- Move on to Custom Grid Search Paramters
-- Mention further automation for training and saving model weights.

     1. Problem solving skill (approach taken, options considered to solve a problem)
     2. Collaboration skill (a story of working with others, experience working on a team, etc.)